OualidZari/lia-vfgl-artifact/README.md

 ## Detailed Instructions

 For detailed instructions on running each experiment, please refer to the corresponding Jupyter notebook in the `reproduced-results` directory.

+If you prefer not to work with notebooks, each `.ipynb` file in the `reproduced-results` directory has a corresponding `.py` script.
+These scripts parse the logs and save the tables and figures directly in the directory, providing an alternative to using the notebooks.